+The family moved into the Local Authority after the closing date

+OR

-- The family moved into the Local Authority after the closing date - OR - The family was unable to comply with the admissions timetable because of exceptional circumstances which prevented the application arriving on time the circumstances must be given in writing and attached to the application form.
+The family was unable to comply with the admissions timetable because of exceptional circumstances which prevented the application arriving on time - the circumstances must be given in writing and attached to the application form.

 Any late application (that has not been judged to be on time) will be considered after the national offer day.
-If a place cannot be offered, the child's name can be added to the waiting list.
-The waiting list will be in operation until the 31 August.
-Any parent/carer wishing for their child to remain on the waiting list until 31 December, must register using the appropriate slip which will be sent to them in August.
-Those with a continuing interest beyond this time will be required to make an in-year application.
+If a place cannot be offered and those with a continuing interest beyond this time will be required to make an in-year application.